Interviews can be grueling

 The trap: This seems like a straight forward question, and interviewers often open with this but so many candidates go off on a tangent and talk for too long about irrelevant things.
 The interviewer most likely wants to find out about how you tackle this invitation to talk about yourself.
 Will you brag endlessly about how amazing you are?
 Talk for ages about irrelevant topics like your pets or favourite food?
 Or raise alarm bells by telling them about a recent breakup or childcare problems?

-How to answer: Keep your answer focused on your skills, experience and career to date.
-This is an opportunity to get across information about yourself that will make you stand out for the role.
-The real question being asked here is ‘Why should I give you this job?’.
-So if the job adverts states that the ideal candidate is a great communicator, talk about experience you’ve had delivering presentations or influencing colleagues with your concise communication skills.
+How to answer: Keep your answer focussed on your skills, experience and career to date but make it personable.
+This is an opportunity to get across information about yourself that will make you stand our for the role.
+Talk about your psychological make-up and what parallels in your personality traits would benefit you in the role.
+The real question being asked here is “Why should I give you this job?”
+So if the job adverts states that the ideal candidate is a great communicator, talk about experience you’ve had delivering presentations or influencing colleagues with your concise communications skills.